Employment in the United Kingdom

 When we discuss the economy of the United Kingdom, we refer to the sum of the economies of England, Scotland, Northern Ireland and Wales.

 The economy of the UK is one of the largest globally.
-Measured by Gross Domestic Product (GDP) the UK is the seventh in size.
+Measured by Gross Domestic Product (GDP) the UK is the fifth in size (2023).
 The British mechanical engineer James Watt’s invention of the steam engine spurred the UK’s role as catalyst of the 18th century industrial revolution.

 The main industries in the UK are finance, energy, transport and steel.
-Notably, the financial services industry in London, contributes substantially to the UK economy.
+Notably, pre-Brexit the financial services industry in London contributed substantially to the UK economy.

 The economic crisis, that started in 2008, left the UK in a severe recession.
 At the end of 2009 the unemployment rate in the UK hit its peak at 2.5 million.
-One of the key austerity measures of the British government is to downsize the number of civil servants.
-Continuing decrease of government employed workers does play an important role in UK’s unemployment statistics.
+One of the key austerity measures of the British government was to downsize the number of civil servants.
+Continuing decrease of government employed workers continue to play an important role in the UK’s unemployment statistics.

 Working in the UK

-The United Kingdom has chosen not to participate in the EU Blue Card scheme, at this time.
+The United Kingdom is not in the European Union and therefore does not participate in the EU Blue Card program

-If you are a non-EU national and interested in taking up a job in the UK, there are some important agencies that can provide you with more details on where to apply for a visa and what rights and obligations you will have.
+If you are a non-EU national and interested in working in the UK, there are government agencies listed below that can provide you with detailed information.

 UK Visa and immigration office